-3.6.2.1 Basic Alternative 1 (Preferred Alternative)
+3.6.2.1 Basic Alternative 1 (Preferred)

-Basic Alternative 1 would provide additional water capacity of 11.3 million gallons per day (MGd), which is anticipated to be met by an estimated 22 new wells at Andersen AFB, rehabilitation of existing wells, interconnect with the Guam Waterworks Authority (GWA) water system, and associated treatment, storage and distribution systems.
-Two new 2.5 million gallon (MG) (9.5 million liter [Ml]) water storage tanks would be constructed at ground level at NCTS Finegayan.
-Up to two new elevated 1 MG (3.8 Ml) water storage tanks would be constructed at Finegayan within the Main Cantonment footprint.
+Basic Alternative 1 would consist of installation of up to 22 new potable water supply wells at Andersen AFB, rehabilitation of existing wells, and interconnection with the Guam Waterworks Authority water system, and associated T&D systems.
+A new 5 million gallons (MG) (19 million liters [ML]) water storage tank would be constructed at ground level at Finegayan.